Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 How Long Will the Dispute Process Take?

-How Long Is Negative Information Allowed to Remain on My Credit Reports?
+How Long Does Negative Information Remain on My Credit Reports?

 Should I Hire a Credit Repair Company to Speed Up the Process?

 Credit repair companies cannot do anything for you that you can't do for yourself with just a little effort.
 All three national credit bureaus offer the opportunity to submit disputes online.

 If you prefer snail mail, a dispute letter template can simplify the process.
 Experian provides a downloadable form you can use to provide the needed details.
 For communicating with the other national credit bureaus, the Federal Trade Commission makes a sample dispute letter, and the Consumer Financial Protection Bureau also offers a letter.

 Additional Actions That Can Improve Your Credit Score

 If you don't have any inaccurate information on your credit report, or you're looking to improve your credit score, there are some other steps you can take to help build a better credit score.

 Your payment history is the most important influence on your credit scores, and an established history of on-time payments can help build exceptional credit scores.
 To build a strong payment history, make sure you don't miss loan or credit card payments by more than 29 days—payments that are at least 30 days late can be reported to the credit bureaus and hurt your credit scores.

 Catch Up on Overdue Bills